Employer of Record

 Notice Period

 The notice period, applicable to both parties, is specified in the employment contract or collective agreement.
-Under the Act on Salaried Employees, employees must provide one month’s notice before resigning, while employer regulations vary based on the employee’s tenure.
+Under the Act on Salaried Employees, employees must generally provide one month’s notice before resigning, while the employer’s notice period depends on the employee’s length of service.

 Personal Income Tax

-Individuals in Denmark are subject to national income tax, municipal tax, labour market tax, and church tax.
+Individuals in Denmark are subject to national income tax, municipal tax, labour market tax, and, where applicable, church tax.
 Under the ordinary tax scheme, various types of income are considered, including personal income, capital income, taxable income, share income, and property value.
 These income types are taxed at different rates, affecting the value of deductions based on the specific income category.

 Taxes (2023)Income BasisTax Rate (%)